Overview of My Research

 Dr George Razay, MD, MRCP, MD(uk), FRACP, FANZSGM

-General Physician/ Geriatrician, Department of Medicine, Launceston General Hospital, Launceston, Tasmania, Australia.
+Clinical Associate Professor, General Physician and Geriatrician, Department of Medicine, Launceston General Hospital, School of Medicine, University of Tasmania.

 Dr Razay established the Launceston Memory Disorders Clinic and the Dementia Research Centre in 1998.